PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 12:12:47
+Last updated: 2024-04-05 12:13:20
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson